royanin/collegescorecard/README.md

 1. The "requirements.txt" file is embarrassingly long.
 I plan to fix it later.

-2. The official dataset is stored into a MySQL database (or, a SQLite databasae) following some processing steps.
+2. The official dataset is stored into two MySQL databases (or, two SQLite databases) following some processing steps.
 [Here](https://github.com/royanin/collegescorecard_db) is the codebase to generate the databases.

 3. I plan to publish the processing steps, once the related jupyter notebooks are clean enough!
 For now, you can find a short description of the processes and the variables [here](https://collegescorecard.io/explainer).